jinPrelude/simple-es/README.md

 ```

 ### Increase thread limit
-To train offsprings > 100, You should increase the system's python thread limit.
-This is python's fundamental issue.
-You can increase by modifying `/etc/security/limits.conf`
+To train offsprings > 100, You may increase the system's python thread limit.
+Since it's python's fundamental issue, you can increase by modifying `/etc/security/limits.conf`
 ```bash
 > sudo vim /etc/security/limits.conf
 ```